Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project that may affect this region: Ampol Residual Land Portfolio - 104 Victoria Street, St George.
-Other key projects include Arrow Energy Surat Gas Project, Queensland Southern Rez, and Queensland New South Wales Interconnector.
+AreaSearch has identified one major project likely affecting the region: Ampol Residual Land Portfolio - 104 Victoria Street, St George.
+Other notable projects include Arrow Energy Surat Gas Project in Queensland, Southern Refinery (Queensland), and the Queensland-New South Wales Interconnector.
 The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.